 Discrete phasor with a 4 ms sample time (magenta)

 Comparison of Results for Continuous and Phasor Simulation Methods

-The phasor solution method is illustrated on more complex networks presented as the following examples:
+The phasor solution method is illustrated on more complex networks in the following examples:

 The first example illustrates the impact of PSS and use of a SVC to stabilize a two-machine system.
 The second example compares the performance of three different types of power system stabilizers on a four-machine, two-area system.